nishantd/metallics-optimization/README.md

 - Create a python virtual environment and keep a requirements.txt file so everyone in your team can run the code.

+- Use python3 (in case someone is still on 2.7)

 - Work from the outside in.
 Get something working end to end with the API / function calls and function signatures first (mock the returned data) and then work on implementation.

 - Any schedule with recipes (i.e. a greedy schedule vs optimal) is better than no schedule.

+- Git strategies:
+  - Use the merge vs rebase git technique.
+I.e. git fetch, git merge.

 ## First steps for each team

 - (everyone) Send Nishant your github account name so you can become a collaborator on this repo.